Tony Halme: Early career (1989–1990)

 Halme was trained by Verne Gagne as a powerhouse professional wrestler.
+In 1990, he wrestled in New Zealand losing to Tom Magee.

 Universal Wrestling Federation (1990)

 He made his debut for Herb Abrams's Universal Wrestling Federation (UWF) on October 29, 1990 as The Viking.
-In his first match, he defeated The Patriot, He then went on to defeat Kevin Benjamin.
+In his first match, he defeated The Patriot, not to be confused with Del Wilkes, but a no name wrestler with a mask.
+He then went on to defeat Kevin Benjamin.

 New Japan Pro-Wrestling (1990–1993)

 On October 25, 1990, Halme made his debut for the Japanese promotion New Japan Pro-Wrestling (NJPW), defeating The Soul Taker in what was billed as a "boxer vs. wrestler" match.
 Halme was brought in as an outsider and billed as a professional boxing champion with his matches billed as Mixed martial arts matches.
 He was instantly pushed as a big deal, scoring wins over the likes of Scott Norton, Vader and most notably Shinya Hashimoto on December 26, 1990.
 Halme was main eventing shows regularly as he was pushed as the biggest star of a crew that included the likes of Bobby Eaton, Chris Benoit, Dean Malenko, Eddy Guerrero and Fit Finlay.
 Despite Halme not getting over with NJPW fans, the company was doing strong business during his push.

 On April 30, 1991, Halme defeated Masashi Aoyagi in a boxer versus karate match.
 He remained undefeated in NJPW until September 23, 1991, when he was defeated by Shinya Hashimoto in their third match against each other in front of 18,000 fans at the Yokohama Arena.
 While Halme's matches with Hashimoto were not considered quality matches, he has been credited with helping Hashimoto take his career to another level as the win made Hashimoto look like a "real fighter" as opposed to a professional wrestler.
 Halme's "boxer versus wrestler" gimmick was ended on October 18, 1991, when he was defeated by Vader.